Romain Fontugne

 Romain Fontugne Based in Tokyo

-I am senior researcher at IIJ Research Lab.
-The focus of my work is on Internet measurements, traffic analysis and network security.
+I am the deputy director of IIJ Research Laboratory.
+The focus of my work is on Internet measurements, data analysis, and routing.

 Comments 0